Samkth123/KTH-md/Growth/Session 2/Live Session 2 - The growth process.md

 - may be a management buyouy (MBO, shareholder sell to existing managers)

 Firms primarly use acquisitions to secure subsequent organic growth ie to
-- Quickly gain minimum scale in new markets
+- Quickly gain minimum scale in new markets (coca cola buying a company in china to go there quicker)
-- Gain acces to specific capabilities (ex apple buyin)
+- Gain acces to specific capabilities (ex apple buying beats for its music tech)

+##### Other growth modes